brknapp/Project_1/README.md

 ![](README_files/figure-gfm/10_54_6_25_2022-1.png)<!-- -->

 It looks like, for all 4 of George Lucas’ movies, all of them won and were nominated for awards.
+Out of the 4 movies Francis Ford Coppola made, 3 won and were nominated and 1 did not win nor was nominated.

-# Box Plot
+# Quantitative Summaries

+## Numerical Summaries

+### Quantitative Data with One Variable

+For quantitative data with one variable, we can calculate measures of center (e.g., mean) and spread (e.g., Variance).

-Let’s explore the imdbVotes column.
-First, let’s find the average number of imdbVotes in our entire data set:
+Let’s calculate the average and standard deviation of the imdbVotes
+column:

 ``` r
 imdbVotes <- unique(formatted_data$imdbVotes)